 © Torinberl.
 Type of license: CC BY-SA 3.0.

-While Freie Universität is still rather young, founded in the start of the Cold War in 1948, it has quickly become one of the most renowned universities in Germany and Europe, becoming the first university in Berlin to be named as a “University of Excellence”, a title it has been awarded since 2007.
-The Free University holds strategic partnerships with many universities abroad such as UC Berkeley, Oxford University, Hebrew University Jerusalem, and Peking University.
+Founded in 1948 at the beginning of the Cold War, Freie Universität has quickly become one of the most prestigious universities in Germany and Europe, and was the first university in Berlin to be designated a "University of Excellence", a title it has held since 2007.
+Freie Universität maintains strategic partnerships with many universities abroad, including UC Berkeley, Oxford University, the Hebrew University of Jerusalem, and Peking University.

 Technical University of Berlin